getartistry/artistry/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 3.4.8 =
+Added the possibility to create replace-rules giving you extra options to manipulate the information that ends up in your product feeds

+= 3.4.7 =
+Fixed a bug: the optimized title input field did not allow strange characters and uppercases whereas this was allowed for viariant products.
+This issue has been fixed now.
+Fixed a bug: there was a double optimized title input field for variant products.
+This issue has been fixed now.

 = 3.4.6 =
 Added a template for Google Local Product Inventory